jd-coderepos/stem-ner-60k/readme.md

 #### What this repository contains?

-Aggregated lists of *Process*, *Method*, *Material*, and *Data* entities with respective occurrence counts extracted from 59,984 scholarly publications organized per STEM domain considered.
+Aggregated lists of *Process*, *Method*, *Material*, and *Data* entities with respective occurrence counts extracted from 59,984 scholarly publications organized per the 10 STEM domains considered.

 #### Contact